youngrichu/quicksnip/snippets/python/file-handling/append-to-file.md

 ---
-Title: Append to File
+title: Append to File
-Description: Appends content to the end of a file.
+description: Appends content to the end of a file.
-Author: axorax
+author: axorax
-Tags: python,file,append,utility
+tags: python,file,append,utility
 ---

 ```py